jang33013-ops/Comp359-Assignment3/README.md

 NODE_COLOR_MAP = {i + 1: COLORS[i] for i in range(N_VERTICES)}
 ```

 We then loaded all 100 graphs from `generate_trees.py` using `load_graphs()`, and combined them with `draw_combined_image()`.
 The two main libraries we used here were NetworkX and MatPlotLib.
-NetworkX was used to create graph objects, add edges, compute each layout, and draw each graph (NetworkX, Reference).
-MatPlotLib was used for subplot creation, titles/formatting, layout adjustments, and saving the final image (MatPlotLib, reference).
+NetworkX was used to create graph objects, add edges, compute each layout, and draw each graph (NetworkX Development Team, n.d.).
+Matplotlib was used for subplot creation, titles/formatting, layout adjustments, and saving the final image (Matplotlib Development Team, n.d.).
 The final output was a single image file, shown below:

 ![Final Result](results/all_trees_n7_maxdeg3.png)
 ---